ST10462466/Assignment2-Imad/README.md

 An additional screen, referred to as the Review screen, has been implemented to ensure smooth and coherent user experience.
 This screen presents all the quiz questions along with their corresponding correct answers for the user's reference and review.
  ![history_app fourth screen](https://github.com/user-attachments/assets/8f7e34fc-1635-411c-b835-b8a2d0bc81e8)

+Here is the link to the YouTube Video: https://youtu.be/fPDo4Kvg33E